Sankalp-Dev06/FUTURE_ML_01/README.md

 ## 🎯 Project Overview

-This project is a comprehensive **AI-powered Sales Forecasting Dashboard** that analyzes historical sales data from a Superstore dataset and provides accurate sales predictions using advanced machine learning techniques.
-The dashboard offers interactive visualizations and insights for strategic business decision-making.
+This project delivers a comprehensive **Sales Forecasting Dashboard** using advanced machine learning (Prophet) for forecasting and **Power BI** for interactive business intelligence.
+The workflow covers data cleaning, exploration, forecasting, and professional dashboarding.

+---

 ## 🚀 Project Structure